 A Step by Step Guide Using Every Google Tool Within WordPress

-How To Use Every Google Tool Within WordPress
+How To Use Every Google Tools Within WordPress

 When it comes to optimizing your site across all platforms, whether it be content or user interaction, to everything in between, your first step is to utilize what’s readily available for use.
-Google tools.
+Google tools with wordpress.

 Disclaimer: This guide in its entirety does not require readers to create code, manipulate code, or even remove code.
 The most a reader may do with code is embed some sort of Google content.
 This does not require coding, just simple copy and pasting.
 If you are looking for a tutorial that includes coding you are in the wrong place.
 Sorry for this inconvenience!